-Our Diastasis Recti Abdominis Rehab Program will get rid of your mommy pooch!
-We are experts at assessing and treating DRA
+Our Diastasis Recti Abdominis Rehab Program Helps You Correct Your Mommy Pooch!
+We are Specialists at Assessing and Treating DRA

 Are you tired of your mommy pooch?
 Wondering why your abdomen has a bulge?
 Unhappy with the appearance of your abdominal wall?
 Worried that you might have an umbilical hernia (belly button) and need surgery?
 Are you noticing your belly button is spread apart more than it should be?
 You have found the right place to help you recover from a diastasis recti abdominus (DRA).
 Our diastasis recti abdominis rehab program will help you restore your abdominal wall appearance, integrity and strength.